Jerry Stolhand: Professional career

 As of 1958, Stolhand had moved back to Louisiana.
 He worked as a car salesman.
-He still played notable events, however.
-In October, Stolhand played the three-round Louisiana State Open.
+Stolhand still played notable events, however.
+In October, he played the three-round Louisiana State Open.
 Stolhand opened with rounds of 67 and 69 to put him in solo second, two back of leader Jay Hebert, a recent PGA Tour winner.
-In the final round, Stolhand birdied the first two holes to tie Hebert for the lead.
+In the final round, he birdied the first two holes to tie Hebert for the lead.
 Stolhand scored high in the middle of the round but it remained close as Hebert also struggled.
 Stolhand then finished birdie-par-birdie "to ease by" Hebert and amateur Shirley Picard by one.
-In addition, Stolhand defeated fourth-place finisher Lionel Hebert, a recent major championship winner, by two strokes and PGA Tour pro Bert Weaver, the fifth place finisher, by three strokes.
+In addition, he defeated fourth-place finisher Lionel Hebert, a recent major championship winner, by two strokes and PGA Tour pro Bert Weaver, the fifth place finisher, by three strokes.
 At the event, Stolhand also won the Louisiana Professional Golf Organization's championship, played concurrently, by seven strokes over Ivan Sicks.

 In the late 1950s and early 1960s, Stolhand moved around the country, from Louisiana to Texas to Washington state.
 Stolhand occasionally played in notable tournaments across North America during this era but his results were erratic.
-In March 1959 and the following year, Stolhand played the Gulf Coast Invitational Golf Tournament.
-In both cases he opened near the lead.
+In March 1959 and the following year, he played the Gulf Coast Invitational Golf Tournament.
+In both cases Stolhand opened near the lead.
 However, both years he scored significantly over-par for the remainder of the tournament and finished out of contention.
 In the middle of 1963, Stolhand once more played the Odessa pro-am, a pairs event, in Odessa, Texas.
 Stolhand team's opened with a six-under-par 66, one off the lead, but faded from there.
 In late August 1964, Stolhand played the two-round Trail Open in Trail, British Columbia.
 Stolhand was at even-par after the first 26 holes and had a good chance to win.
 However, he then made four consecutive bogies to fall "out of contention."
 He finished at 146, in a tie for third, three back.